microsoft/hlsl-specs/proposals/0038-16bit-isspecialfloat.md

 Unit tests will verify the correct codegen for both DXIL and SPIRV.

 * How will validation errors be tested?
-Unit tests will verify that the correct validation errors are produced by the validator in SM6.8 and earlier as well as if 16 bit types are not enabled.
+Filecheck based unit tests will verify that the correct validation errors are produced by the validator in SM6.8 and earlier as well as if 16 bit types are not enabled.

 * How will the execution results be tested?
 There are existing SM6.2 HLK tests for 16 bit float 'isinf', 'isnan', and 'isfinite'.
 The plan is to copy these tests for the SM6.9 HLK.

+## Open Questions

+An open question is if we should always generate the 16 bit version of the relevant SPIRV ops, or if their generation should be gatekept behind some not yet determined condition.

 <!-- {% endraw %} -->